 Graduation season is just around the corner!
 Whether you have a little one who is graduating from pre-school or kindergarten, or a bigger kid finishing middle school, high school or college, picture books are a timeless way to celebrate next steps.

 Here's our round-up of picture books that encourage graduates to revel in the present, dream about the future, and let their imaginations soar!

-While the world tells us to sit still, to follow the rules, and to color inside the lines, Little Happy Dreamer celebrates all those moments in between when the mind and spirit soar and we are free to become our own true dreamer maximus!
-This empowering board book by Peter H. Reynolds will inspire the youngest graduates to stay true to who they are, to tap into their most creative inner selves, and to never ever forget to dream big!
+While the world tells us to sit still, to follow the rules, and to color inside the lines, Happy Dreamer celebrates all those moments in between when the mind and spirit soar and we are free to become our own true dreamer maximus!
+This empowering picture book and the board book edition by Peter H. Reynolds will inspire the youngest graduates to stay true to who they are, to tap into their most creative inner selves, and to never ever forget to dream big!

 Be You! by Peter H. Reynolds

 Also by Peter H. Reynolds, the New York Times bestselling picture book Be You! is a joyful ode to the ways that every child is unique and special.
 There is only one Y-O-U!
 This is the perfect reminder for graduates to continue to be their awesome, unique selves, in the next year and beyond.

 The Little Butterfly That Could by Ross Burach

 Butterfly can’t wait to find the flowers—until he realizes that they’re 200 miles away!
 How will he ever make it?
 This hilarious companion to The Very Impatient Caterpillar celebrates persistence—if at first you don’t succeed, fly, fly again!
 It’s a delightful way to honor kids’ hard work over the past year.

 I Can Be Anything: Don’t Tell Me I Can’t by Diane Dillon